The drinks have as much weight on the diet such as meat or vegetables, but not all have the same value. For a healthy diet know the weight of drinks.

 Fruit juices are rich in antioxidants and water.
 It is a practical way to consume fruit and vegetables on a daily basis as recommended by WHO.
 It contains many essential vitamins (A, C and E).
 Protects the immune system, prevents cancer, provides energy.

-The result of fermentation of cereals, especially malted barley, their consumption should be sporadic.
+Result of fermentation of cereals, especially malted barley, their consumption should be sporadic.
 The moderate ingestion, i.e., which cannot exceed a 33cl per day may be prophylactic against heart disease.
 The alcohol-free beer has the advantage of increasing insulin production.
 Causes, however, abdominal distension volume and enhances kidney stones.
-Avoid this drink in case of gastrointestinal disorders, kidney disease, gout, and kidney stones.
+Avoid this drink in case of gastrointestinal disorders, kidney disease, gout and kidney stones.
 As regards the alcohol beer, generally contains 40 kcal/100 ml.

 It is rich in beneficial properties for the heart, but their consumption should be moderate, not exceeding one to two small glasses a day.
 Red wine, in particular, is a source of tannin (antioxidants) are beneficial to the circulatory system.
 The white wine and the like, however, are rich in sugar and alcohol, showing no benefit.